mongodb/docs-realm/examples/cpp/README.md

 cd build
 ```

-## Build the Project
+From the relevant test suite directory - for example, `/examples/local/build`,

-From `/examples/cpp/build`, run `cmake` to create a Makefile by reading
-`CMakeLists.txt` in the parent directory.
+run `cmake` to create a Makefile by reading `CMakeLists.txt` in the parent directory.

 ```shell
 cmake ../